grafana/mimir/docs/sources/tools/tsdb-tools.md

 # TSDB Tools

-Mimir has multiple tools useful for inspecting or debugging TSDB blocks.
+Grafana Mimir has multiple tools useful for inspecting or debugging TSDB blocks.

 ## tsdb-index